markfinger/scroll-tracker/README.md

   // from the document's top and left. viewport.offsetOf(element)

-  // Returns the viewport's dimensions and offset from the document's top and left. viewport.position()
+  // Returns the viewport's position and dimensions. viewport.position()

   // Returns the dimensions of the document